sam-ijegs/go-pingdom/README.md

 The library now supports two authentication methods that can be used independently or together:
 When both authentication methods are provided, APITokenOnly takes precedence.
 At least one authentication method must be provided, or the client initialization will return an error.
 Using a Pingdom client, you can access supported services.
-Using a Pingdom client, you can access supported services.

 You can override the timeout or other parameters by passing a custom http client: